RavinduBA/Astro-Prototype-Site/README.md

-# 🎵 Rhythm Nation Blog
+# 🎵 Rhythm Nation

 A modern, dynamic music blog built with Astro that celebrates music culture, emerging artists, and the universal language of rhythm.
 Join our vibrant community and discover the heartbeat of contemporary music.

-> Note - Still under construction
+> Note - Web Appliaction is still under construction

 ## 🛠️ Built With